If we need help with Universal Credit or extra financial support, we need to ask for it. Here’s where we can turn:

 - Turn2us guide to Universal Credit

-For the latest information on UC, sign up for the Quids In Readers Club which features our regular UC Watch column.
+You can also sign up to our Quids In Readers Club which features a regular UC Watch column.